enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 	The smaller the smoothness the bigger the p-value will be transform whats RFT takes into account?
 		It takes into account the smoothness of thedata
+What is Random Field Theory

-False discovery rate
+	It's a math formula to estimate corrected p-values for each clusters False discovery rate
 	Has to do with this false positive and negative
 	R is the total of FP and TP